dscolby/CausalELM.jl/docs/src/index.md

 *   CausalELM creates train/test splits automatically
 *   CausalELM does not have external dependencies: all the functions it uses are in the Julia standard library
+*   CausalELM is simpler to use but has less flexibility than the other libraries

 ### Installation
 CausalELM requires Julia version 1.7 or greater and can be installed from the REPL as shown